necosta/website/docs/intro.md

 # Intro

-Pocket guide is a "cheat sheet" on several aspects of software development.
+Pocket guide contains a generic collection of notes on the several areas of software development